 Take an old fashioned tram from the city centre (Linha 1 to Foz) and sit in one the beachside bars and watch the wave’s crash against the rocky coastline.
 The tram ride itself is also quaint with its wooden interiors and views of the river.

-It’s a lovely escape from the city and with our picnic we found some secluded spots surrounded by rock pools to sit and watch the sunset with our feet in the sand.
+It’s a lovely escape from the city.
+With our picnic, we found some secluded spots surrounded by rock pools to sit and watch the sunset with our feet in the sand.

 If you’re feeling adventurous get off at Gás which is the tram stop for the ferry to Afurada.
 This small town is untouched by tourism and it only costs € 1.50 return on the ferry.